-Twitter, it is every marketer’s favourite social network, but at the same time, it has become harder and harder as a small business to make it work for you.
+Twitter, is every marketer’s favorite social network, but at the same time, it has become harder and harder as a small business to make it work for you.

-With over 330 million monthly active users it could be a traffic goldmine for your organisation.
-However, there are also 500 million tweets send out every day, so how can you get your tweets seen?
+With over 330 million monthly active users, it could be a traffic goldmine for your organization.
+However, there are also 500 million tweets sent out every day, so how can you get your tweets seen?
 Should you still invest in it?